Belfry of Ghent: Construction history

-Role of the belfry
+Role

 Through the centuries, the belfry served not only as a bell tower to announce the time and various warnings, but also as a fortified watchtower and the place where the documents evidencing the municipal privileges were kept.

 The bells in the belfry originally only served a religious purpose.
 Gradually the bells got a secular role by regulating daily life in the growing medieval city.
 The alarm bell Roland (an Anglicization of the Dutch name Roeland), which was installed in the Belfry in 1325, was also used as the hourly bell from 1378 onwards.
 The hourly chime was preceded by warning signals on three smaller bells with various tones.
 This was the predecessor of the carillon.
 The carillon was built by the famous bellfounders Pieter and François Hemony in the 17th century and has a total weight of 30 tons.
 The carillon gradually expanded to 53 bells after its restoration in 1982.
 In 1993 another bell, called Robert, with a clear sound was added to the carillon.

 The primary bell in the tower, called Roland, was also used to warn the citizens of Ghent of an approaching enemy or a battle won.
 After subduing Ghent, which had risen up against him, Charles V, Holy Roman Emperor ordered the removal of Roland.
 Henry Wadsworth Longfellow referred to Roland in his poem The Belfry of Bruges: